 I’ve also been struggling with the fact that my real-world career no longer had a need for me and dumped me at a diesel-chocked bus stop in a hot city and drove off.
 Maybe I’m just in need of some kind of a sense of purpose.
 Maybe I realize that time is running out and I have to invest in myself rather than let someone else dictate my days.

-Finally, my sincere hope is that what I’ve started here grows and develops into something that readers find worthwhile and valuable.
+Finally, my sincere hope is that what I’ve started here grows and develops into something that readers find worthwhile and valuable and fun.
 I’m eager to see what evolves.
 I want it to be a place where readers are eager to park their eyes and minds and stay a while.
 And don’t they always say, “do what you love.”
 So here I am, wandering around with a pen in my hand and a Tesla coil sparking purple in my head.